OUP/mymaths-calculator/README.md

 Output values can be imprecise due to solvable errors with floating point arithmetic.

-Can't insert a number after an operator if the next character is a number.

 `×10ⁿ` buggy with negative exponents.

 # Compulsory improvements